Package size optimization: Solution for reusing old-version resources in UE

 Further Optimization

-Because the underlying technology reuses the HotPatcher hotfix process, all the hotfix optimization strategies introduced in previous blog posts can also be used in major version patches, achieving a 1+1>2 effect.
+Since all underlying technology reuses the HotPatcher flow, all previously introduced optimization strategies apply to major version patches, achieving a “1+1>2” effect.

 Conclusion

-I have implemented the major version patch part as an independent MOD: ReleasePatcher.
-The entire solution + optimization strategies can be implemented within the HotPatcher technical framework.
-By integrating HotPatcher + ReleasePatcher (Mod), the full functionality of major version patches can be achieved.
+I implemented the major version patch logic as a separate MOD: ReleasePatcher.
+The entire solution and optimization strategies can be implemented within the HotPatcher framework.
+Simply integrate HotPatcher + ReleasePatcher (Mod) to achieve complete major version patching.

-The latest versions of HotPatcher and the Mod are not yet publicly released, and this article can serve as a reference for engineering practice.
+The latest version of HotPatcher and the Mod are not yet publicly released; this article serves as an engineering practice reference.

 The article is finished.
 If you have any questions, please comment and communicate.